| The Romancers:

 poppy Fender Telecaster.
 Their sound had a definite

-influence on The Premiers, The Blendells, my band (Mark &
+influence on the Premiers, the Blendells, my band (Mark &

 the Escorts), and many others.
 Andy Tesso's lead guitar